pranjalsinha1965/Interview-Backend-Saath.app/README.md

 ## 3. GenAI for Dynamic User Segmentation

-Problem: Currently, users are grouped based on predefined characteristics like their vibe.
+**Problem**: Currently, users are grouped based on predefined characteristics like their vibe.
 However, this approach might miss nuanced behavioral patterns.

-Solution:
+**Solution**:

 a.
 Unsupervised Learning and Clustering: Use GenAI models to segment users based on implicit factors learned from their behavior and preferences.